konflux-ci/konflux-build-cli/docs/integration-tests.md

 - `htpasswd` auth file for Zot registry user.
 - `config.json` docker config json that has credentials to push into Zot registry.
   Use `DOCKER_CONFIG=./integration_tests/zotdata/ docker push/pull localhost:5000/my-image` to access the registry.

+In case of using `podman`, during the automatic Zot registry configuration, the test framework will copy the generated self-signed CA certificate into `podman`'s config directory:
+`~/.config/containers/certs.d/` under `localhost:5000` folder.

 ### Using quay.io for integration tests